-Next step, we use a built-in renderer to transform the intermediate parsed tree into its final output.
+Next step, we use a renderer to transform the intermediate parsed tree into its final output.
 It is important to remember that the semantics of the documents depends on which renderer we are choosing.

-We will adopt the Python authoring mode whose renderer (implemented by RenderContext) is already predefined by the Paxter library package to transform the parsed tree into the desired final form.
+We will use RenderContext already pre-defined by the Paxter library package to transform the parsed tree into the desired final form.
 One of its very useful features is that it will execute python code under the @python command.